 Trial Search Results

-Prospective, controlled, multicenter clinical investigation with three trial cohorts: Randomized, Non-Randomized, and Mitral Annular Calcification (MAC).
+Prospective, controlled, multicenter clinical investigation with three trial cohorts: Randomized, Non-repairable, and Severe Mitral Annular Calcification (MAC).
 Subjects in the Randomized cohort will be randomized in a 1:1 ratio to the trial device or to the MitraClip system.
-Subjects in the Non-Randomized and MAC cohorts will receive the trial device.
+Subjects in the Non-repairable and Severe MAC cohorts will receive the trial device.